iluhaar/films-revision/README.md

-# The App with films
+# The App with films and series

 - wanna watch
 - already watched